artisan-roaster-scope/artisan/_docs/03-setup.md

 Menu `Config` >> `Temperature` and `Config`>> `Language` are where you go to choose your language and Celsius or Fahrenheit and switch between the two if you like.

+If you want to change a profile you receive from Celsius or Fahrenheit to the other, first set Artisan to the desired display mode, Fahrenheit Mode or Celsius Mode using Config>> Temperature.
+Then open the profile and/or background profile you want to view.
+The temperatures are automatically converted when the profile is opened.
+Note that any profiles open when the mode is changed will need to be reopened because the temperature conversion happens while opening the profile.

+If you want to permanently save a converted profile there are three ways to do it.
+File>> Save As works when viewing a profile as described above.
+Tools>> Convert Profile Temperature will perform the conversion immediately and then prompt if you want to Save when you close the profile.
+File>> Convert To allows you to choose one or multiple files to convert in bulk without displaying them.

 *Symbolic BT/ET*

 What BT and ET temperatures do you want as reference points?